jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/subclassing-lesson/readme.md

 For instance, a rectangle and a triangle can both be considered a subclass of a shape.
 We can say that a triangle `is a` shape, and that a rectangle `is a` shape.
 We could simply make the properties and methods inside of Shape to store the correct amount of sides and calculate the area correctly based on the amount of sides, but our code becomes much clearer if we make a separate class to represent each.

-> Check: Ask the students to come up with another example of a superclass and a subclass.

 <a name="demo"></a>
 ## Demo: Topic (15 mins)